nibekasov/recSysSA/design.md

 - What BRs are subscribed to be closed in this iteration of `Data Scientist`.
   1. Trained model
-  2. Front and back end of the cite
+  2. Front and back end of the site
   3. Model connectivity with back and front end + connectivity with Data Base (Postgre for simplicity)
   4. Reproductible code (integrated in docker)